Sepehr Assadi

 Cheriton School of Computer Science, University of Waterloo

-Research Interests: My research interest is in theoretical computer science and primarily algorithm design and complexity theory for modern models of computation.
-This in particular includes sublinear algorithms and lower bounds in various models for processing massive datasets such as streaming, distributed, massively parallel, and sublinear time algorithms.
+My research interest is in theoretical computer science and primarily algorithm design and complexity theory for modern models of computation.
+This in particular includes sublinear algorithms and lower bounds in various models for processing massive datasets, and specifically massive graphs, such as streaming, distributed, massively parallel, and sublinear time algorithms.
 More broadly, I am also interested in graph theory, communication complexity, online algorithms, and algorithmic game theory.

 Prospective Graduate Students: